-China’s deadly summer floods have caused $25B in damages
+China’s deadly summer floods have caused $25B in damage

-BEIJING (AP) — Summer floods in China have left more than 200 people dead or missing and caused $25 billion in direct damages, an emergency management official said Thursday.
+BEIJING (AP) — Summer floods in China have left more than 200 people dead or missing and caused $25 billion in direct damage, an emergency management official said Thursday.

 The floods struck major river systems across the central and southern parts of the country.
 Major cities have been largely spared by the flooding but the impact compounds losses to the economy from the coronavirus outbreak that began in the central Chinese city of Wuhan late last year.